ray-x/material_plus.nvim/README.md

 # 🌊 material +.nvim

-Neovim 5.0+ required
+A collection of material colorscheme for neovim (Neovim 5.0+ required)

 This repo built based on combination of
 - [material.nvim](https://github.com/marko-cerovac/material.nvim)
 - [moonlight.nvim](https://github.com/shaunsingh/moonlight.nvim)

-I added:
+With additional colorschemes:
 - Dracula & Dracula_blood theme
 - Monokai
-- Mariana
+- Mariana (The latest Sublime (Build 4) builtin color scheme)

 ## Why this repo:
-- They are of the same origin and should be in the same repo.
-- Removed all the gif/png from .git and repo to save 20MB when cloning for the first time.
+- Removed all the gif/png from .git repo to save 20MB diskspace.
 - Add additional colors to the color scheme.
 The original design each scheme has 32 colors.
 En-riched to 64
 - Colorscheme color random loading  (loading from Deep ocean, Oceanic, Palenight, Lighter, Darker, moonlight, dracula, monokai, mariana randomly )